Tell Malah

 Tell Malah (تل ملح) is a Syrian town located in the Mahardah Subdistrict of the Mahardah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Tell Malah had a population of 876 in the 2004 census.

+During the 2014 and 2019 offensives, the village suffered heavy fighting, leading to much of the village turning into rubble, being located by the frontlines between 2013 and 2019.
+In the village, Abdel Basset Sarout was martyred.
+On 2 December 2024, as part of the Operation in Deterrence of Aggression, the village was liberated by Tahrir al-Sham.